 4. Story by Robert McKee

-Story?
-Now, where does this story take us?
-Let me drop a hint.
 McKee is a globally famed screenwriter.
-Found the cue?
-Well, yes!
-Theatre-writing, Drama, and Fiction: the specificities of writing on these themes are what the author covers in this book.
+Theatre-writing, drama, and fiction are some of the specificities of writing the author is a master of.
+These themes are what he covers in this book.

 McKee elaborates on the fundamentals of scripting in Story, giving learners a fine, thorough, and holistic overview of the discipline of screenplay writing.